dfc-efficiency/portfolio_optimizer_api_doc/source/index.html.md

 BusinessUnit | optional | Project's business unit
 Name | required | Project's name
 Reference | required | Project's reference
-DurationDays | required | Project's duration in days CostEuros | required | Project's cost in euros PriorizationIndex | optional | Project's priorization index (the lowest the index is, the sooner this project should be planned in the roadmap)
+DurationMonths | required | Project's duration in months CostEuros | required | Project's cost in euros PriorizationIndex | optional | Project's priorization index (the lowest the index is, the sooner this project should be planned in the roadmap)
 IsMandatory | required | Is project mandatory (if True, a candidate roadmap must plan this project to be valid)